valeryjacobs/azure-tessel/labs/docker/README.md

 Prerequisites
 -------------
 In order to successfully complete this lab you need to:
 * Have successfully setup your Azure Subscription, your development environment and your Tessel according to instructions outlined in the [Setup Lab](../_setup).
 * Optionally: Have your own Linux machine or Linux VM available if you prefer a local client.
+Docker only supports 64-bit operation systems.

 Instructions
 ------------
 ### Setup a client VM
-* Create Linux VM.
+* Use PuttyGen to generate a SSH key and a derived key file.
+We will use these to setup and connect our VM later on.
+* Create a Linux VM by going to the Microsoft Azure portal at portal.azure.com.
+Click on the plus icon in the portal and select 'Everything' so we van use the search feature to look for 'Ubuntu'.
+This will display all Ubuntu VM images available.
+Select the one with '14.04 LTS' in its name.
+* Configure the VM in the portal wizard so that it is hosted in a nearby region and has the SSH key configured we generated earlier.
 ![Portal Screenshot](images/portal.png)
+* [Open port 80 & 9000]
+* Once the VM get's the 'Running' status use Putty to connect to the VM by selecting the private key file in the Configuration/Connection/SSH/Auth box and entering the host name including the '.cloudapp.net' extensions.
+* Connect to the Linux VM via Putty.
+* Update the package manager in the VM by entering 'sudo apt-get update' in the terminal.
+* Install Node.JS by entering 'sudo apt-get install nodejs-legacy'.
-* Install Node, NPM and the xplat CLI
+* Install the Node package manager NPM using the command 'sudo apt-get install npm'.
-* Install Docker
+* Install Docker by running 'sudo apt-get install docker.io'.
 * Confirm that Docker is installed buy running 'sudo docker version' (just run 'sudo docker' to see all the commands supported).
+* Let's kick of by running a container using this command: 'sudo docker run -i -t ubuntu /bin/bash'.
+This command download a standard ubuntu image from the public Docker hub and runs it in a container that is hooked up to the terminal by the '/bin/bash' parameter.
+Confirm this by checking the prompt stating 'root@[SOME CONTAINERID]'.

+### Optional: Using the Azure CLI tools from a Linux VM
+* We can use this Linux VM, instead of our local machine.
+To use this approach we can create an organizational account in Azure Active Directory and use that to login as an Azure co-admin.
+* Use the command 'sudo npm install -g azure-cli' to install the Azure CLI on the VM.
+* Confirm correct installation using the 'azure' command.
+* Login with 'azure login [USERNAME] [PASSWORD]'.
+* Use the Linux VM terminal to run the Azure CLI commands mentioned during the rest of the lab.

 ### Provision a container host in Azure
 Now we have the client tools up and running we want to provision a VM that will act as our Container host.
 You could also run the Containers locally ofcourse, but in this lab we want to leverage the power of Azure to handle that task on potentialy huge numbers of VM's ranging from small (and very cheap) to mega ships of containers, that's where Docker got its name from.
+To prevent us from having to use the web portal for provisioning virtual machines we use the Azure Cross-Platform Command-Line Interface to handle this from a single command.

 * Check the installation of the x-plat CLI tools by typing 'azure' in the client console.
-* Setup the certificate stuff
+* Make sure you are logged into the Azure portal using the account that is coupled to the subscription you want to use for this lab and run 'azure account download' to download the publish settings file.
+It the browser does noet start go to 'http://go.microsoft.com/fwlink/?LinkId=254432' to download it manually.
+* Run 'azure account import [path to .publishsettings file]' to get access to your Azure subscription.

 * List available Ubuntu images by running 'azure vm image list | grep 14_04'.
 We filter the list so we only see the latest 14.04 versions of the Ubuntu LTS release that are available in azure.
 * Copy the image name of the latest daily build, we will this in our next command the base the container host VM on.
 * Enter 'azure vm docker create -e 22 -l 'West Europe' vmhostname "vmimagename".
 The 'docker' option used in this command instruct Azure to prefit the VM with the Docker components and a docker daemon (background service). -e is the endpoint on port 22, -l is the location 'West Europe is the closest to our location here in Berlin.